triton-inference-server/server/docs/faq.rst

-* The inference server can :ref:`simultaneous perform inference for multiple models <section-concurrent-model-execution>` (using either the same of different frameworks) using the same GPU.
+* The inference server can :ref:`simultaneous perform inference for multiple models <section-concurrent-model-execution>` (using either the same or different frameworks) using the same GPU.

 * The inference server can increase inference throughput by using :ref:`multiple instances of the same model